oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 # Datadog

-Although successful in my compromise, to this point I could still recall the previous arguments "but only a few people have access to this repository", "it's not that big of a risk" and others.
+Although successful in my compromise, to this point I could still recall the previous arguments "but only a few people have access to this repository", "it's not that big of a deal" and others.
-During the initial stages of my research I checked whether I can use the Bitwarden/Vaultwarden machine for pivoting to other hosts on the network.
+During the initial stages of my testing I checked whether I can use the Bitwarden/Vaultwarden machine for pivoting to other hosts on the network.

 One of the systems I used for additional information was Datadog (a monitoring platform).
 I went back to Datadog, searched for the bitwarden/vaultwarden instance and started looking at the different screens related to it.
-One of them (fairly recent) was about monitoring Kubernetes clusters and pods (as you can see from bitwarden.yaml from *Image 2* Kubernetes was used to deploy it).
+One of them (fairly new at the time) was about monitoring Kubernetes clusters and pods (as you can see from bitwarden.yaml from *Image 2* Kubernetes was used for deployment).
 After a while I stumbled upon a tab labeled "YAML" only to see the exact same bitwarden.yaml without any of the passwords obfuscated!
-I swiftly checked out my profile to see whether I have admin rights to be able to see so much information only to realize that I (once again) had read-only access.
+I swiftly checked out my profile to see whether I have admin rights to be able to see so much information only to realize that (once again) I had read-only access.

-This was the cherry on the cake, since all technical staff had access to Datadog and they had either the same or even higher permissions, which meant ALL of them could go to this tab, see the database password and achieve the same compromise of the password manager of the company.
-This allowed me to trigger the incident response procedure and any excuse/push back was no longer valid.
+This was the cherry on the cake, since all technical staff had access to Datadog and they either had the same or even higher permissions, which meant ALL of them could go to this tab, see the database password and achieve the same compromise of the password manager of the company.
+This allowed me to trigger the incident response procedure and any excuse/pushback was no longer valid.

 # Resolution & Lessons learned

-The immediate actions taken to resolve the situation were as follows.
+The immediate actions taken to resolve the incident were as follows.

 Technical:
-- Migrate the PostgreSQL database to a separate machine (it was initially the same where the front-end app is deployed).
+- Migrate the PostgreSQL database to a separate machine (it was initially the same one where the front-end app was deployed).
-- Modify network rules so that only a specific VPN group has access to the database machine for maintenance purposes.
+- Modify the network rules so that only a specific VPN group has access to the database machine for maintenance purposes.
-- Cut off external internet access of the Vaultwarden machine, to avoid supply chain attack in case the project gets compromised and start's sending plain-text passwords home.
+- Cut off external internet access of the Vaultwarden machine, to avoid a supply chain attack in case the project gets compromised and starts sending plain-text passwords home.
 - Disable the Kubernetes monitoring in Datadog (the monitoring was already setup in another platform).
 Additionally, obfuscation of such sensitive information could be controlled via regular expressions.

 Organizational:
 - Split the current organization within Vaultwarden into multiple ones (one for each previous collection, a.k.a department).
 - Migrate the passwords from the current collections to the newly created organizations.
-- Migrate the users of the previous big organization to the newly department based organizations.
-This involved sending email invites and confirmations.
+- Migrate the users of the previous big organization to the newly department-based organizations.
+This involved sending email invites to all employees.
-- Training sessions with each department to instruct them to change each password in the respective systems.
+- Training sessions with each department on the new setup and to instruct them to change each password in the respective systems.
 - Deleting the old organization and collections.

 This new setup ensured that if any user somehow gets access to the database or finds a privilege escalation point within the app, they could only get access to the vault items that are already shared with them.
 Access to any other organization or its items meant they need to be officially invited, otherwise items cannot be successfully decrypted.